Emerging Education Trends to Look Out for in 2023

 With information at the tip of their finger, students feel a sense of independence in their learning.
 Teachers now seem to be more in a facilitative role.

-This presents different challenges for teachers who are now required to work on their own soft skills, problem-solving, and leadership.
+This presents different challenges for teachers now required to work on their soft skills, problem-solving, and leadership.
 Teachers must learn to create an environment that promotes teamwork and friendly conversations.

 Future trends in education

 The nature of work has been impacted in astonishing ways with each industrial revolution.
-The current 4th Industrial Revolution could possibly impact an incredible 50 percent of jobs as tremendous technological progress leads to a change in ways as to how people go about their jobs.
+The current 4th Industrial Revolution could impact an incredible 50 percent of jobs as tremendous technological progress leads to a change in the ways how people go about their jobs.

 This opens up opportunities for schools to develop new programs and create a tremendous adult learning curriculum.
 It could help students to adapt well to the changing professional space.
 The future trends in education will require a lot of flexibility from teachers as well as students.

-Now, with the ever-looming presence of the Covid-19 Pandemic, schools and universities have adapted to new educational technology trends to continue serving their students.
-Let’s take a look at some of the emerging education trends that are continuing and are to look out for in 2022 –
+Now, with the ever-looming presence of the Covid-19 Pandemic, schools, and universities have adapted to new educational technology trends to continue serving their students.
+Let’s take a look at some of the emerging education trends that are continuing and are to look out for in 2023 –

 1. Innovative eLearning Platforms

 Various educational institutions are now trying to increase student engagement through remote learning platforms.
-Not just innovation, an education institution curriculum should also follow the latest education trends happening in the outside world.
+Not just innovation, an educational institution’s’s curriculum should also follow the latest education trends happening in the outside world.

 Source: Finances Online